 Spend a few hours doing a good search for patents that are related to your idea.
 The patent search is important for three reasons:

-- It will tell you if someone else has already invented your idea (if they have, you are not eligible for a patent).
+- It will tell you if someone else has already invented your idea (if they have, you are not eligible for a patent because if the patent office can find evidence from anywhere around the world that your invention already exists your patent will be denied).

-- You can find companies that are doing work in your area and use them as potential investors or licensees of your patent.
+- A patent search will tell you who is already working in this space.
+You can find companies that are doing work in your area and use them as potential investors or licensees of your patent.

 - You can use already issued patents that are related to your invention as a guide or template to write your own patent application.